 Scientific Committee on Antarctic Research (SCAR)

-The Antarctic region is a matchless “natural laboratory” for vital scientific research that is important in its own right and impossible to achieve elsewhere on the planet; it enables to conduct research on fundamental changes in the environment, the consequences of which affect the course of processes in other regions of the planet.
+The Antarctic region is a unique “planetary laboratory” for the study of fundamental changes in the environment, the consequences of which affect the course of processes in other regions of the planet.

-A significant part of the SCAR research is carried out within the framework of comprehensive research programs, the implementation of which cannot be ensured by the efforts of one country, the research team, or especially individual scientists.
-Much of SCAR’s work is carried out through its subsidiary groups – the Science Groups (SGs), Scientific Research Programs (SRPs), Expert Groups, Action Groups, Advisory Groups and groups co-sponsored with other organizations.
+A significant part of SCAR research is carried out within the framework of complex research programs, the implementation of which cannot be ensured by the efforts of one country, a scientific team, or even more so by individual scientists.
+The implementation of such programs is coordinated by SCAR’s subsidiary bodies – permanent scientific groups, expert groups, initiative groups, advisory standing committees and scientific groups funded jointly with other interested organizations.